hallamlab/TreeSAPP/README.md

 NOTE: the paths may not be identical here, but the commands to build the source rpm, install it, and locate the genewise binary are standard.

 #### HMMER
-hmmalign is the only HMMER module required by MLTreeMap, but HMMER3 is incompatible with this version of MLTreeMap.
+hmmalign is the only HMMER module required by TreeSAPP, but HMMER3 is incompatible with this version of TreeSAPP.
 HMMER 2.4 works and can be downloaded from http://hmmer.janelia.org/download.html.

-### Running MLTreeMap
+### Running TreeSAPP

 To list all the options with brief help statements `./mltreemap.py -h`.